GrenderG/BestiaryDB/README.md

 # BestiaryDB

-Attempt of putting all NPC information present in the World of Warcraft Bestiary in a database.
+Attempt to put all the NPC information present in the World of Warcraft Bestiary into a database.

 ## Contributing